knpuniversity/ansible/knpu/ansible-modules.md

 ***TIP
 If it doesn't work on your machine, no big deal.
-This module requires you to have PHP and composer installed.
+This module requires you to have PHP and Composer installed.
 Soon, we'll *guarantee* that these are installed on a fresh Ubuntu machine.
 ***